Veerappan (2016 film)

 Veerappan is a 2016 Indian Hindi-language biographical action crime film written and directed by Ram Gopal Varma.
 The film is based on the real-life Indian bandit Veerappan and the events leading to Operation Cocoon, a mission to capture and kill him.
 The film is a remake of the Kannada film Killing Veerappan (2016) starring Shiva Rajkumar.
 The film stars Sandeep Bharadwaj (who reprises his role from the original), Sachiin J Joshi, Lisa Ray and Usha Jadhav.

 The film was released on May 27, 2016.
-Veerappan received positive reviews with critics praising narration, production design, direction and performances of Sandeep Bharadwaj, and Usha Jadav.
+Veerappan received mixed reviews with critics praising the narration, production design, direction and performances of Sandeep Bharadwaj, and Usha Jadav.